Loading service details...

 If any faults are reported, our technician will give advice on repairs, replacement, or further maintenance needed.
 This helps you plan your next steps.

-The frequency of PAT testing depends on the type of property, the appliance, and how often it is used.
-For most residential landlords, annual testing is a safe and recommended approach, especially for HMOs or student lets.
+The frequency of PAT testing depends on the type of property, appliance, and how often it is used.
+For residential and commercial properties, annual testing is generally recommended, especially for high-use appliances in offices, retail spaces, or shared work environments.

 Here are some helpful rules: